 What is a term length

-There are many choices when it comes to life insurance.
+There are many choices when it comes time to buy life insurance.
 One of the initial choices you will make is whether to choose whole life insurance or term life insurance.
-(More on term versus permanent policies can be found here.)
+(More on term versus permanent life insurance policies can be found here.)

 If you know term life insurance is the right choice for you, you’ll need to select a term length, which is, fortunately, simple to do with an online life insurance calculator.
 The right term length takes into consideration your age, family structure, and debts to keep your loved ones protected during the years they need it most.